Carers Week – 7-13 June 2021

 This year’s #CarersWeek theme is ‘Make Caring Visible and Valued’.
 Add your voice today to show your support for unpaid carers: Home | Carers Week

 They need to be recognised for the difficulties they are experiencing, respected for all they are doing, and provided with information, support and understanding.

 So during Carers Week, we’re coming together to help Make Caring Visible and Valued.

 Around 6.5 million people in the UK are carers, looking after a parent, partner, child or friend.
 A carer is someone who provides unpaid care and support to a family member or friend who has a disability, illness, mental health problem or who needs extra help as they grow older.

-Carers Week 2020 is made possible by Carers UK working together with five other national charities.
+Carers Week 2021 is made possible by Carers UK working together with five other national charities.
 Together they’re asking local communities, organisations and individuals to join them in ‘Making Caring Visible’.
 British Gas, part of Centrica, is the headline supporter of this year’s Carers Week.
-Carers Week supporters and sponsors

 Join in the conversation online using #CarersWeek.